-On 13 January 2016, the IASB adopted IFRS 16 and replaced IAS 17.
-The new standard abolishes the existing distinction between operating and finance leases and requires the recognition of all lease agreements in the lessee's balance sheet, except for specific exceptions.
+On 13 January 2016, the IASB released IFRS 16 which replaced IAS 17 along with the interpretations 4, 15 and 27.
 The purpose of the standard is to ensure that lessees and lessors provide useful information that reasonably discloses the substance of the transactions relating to leases.

-IFRS 16 introduces a single model for the accounting treatment on the part of the lessee requiring the lessee to recognize assets and liabilities for all lease agreements with a maturity of more than 12 months unless the underlying asset is of non-significant value.
-The new standard is applied to annual accounting periods beginning on or after 1 January 2019 and adopted by the European Union on 31 October 2017.
+IFRS 16 introduces a single model for the accounting treatment on behalf of the lessee requiring the lessee to recognize assets and liabilities for all lease agreements with a maturity of more than 12 months unless the underlying asset is of non-significant value.